HyperINF: Unleashing the HyperPower of the Schulz's Method for Data Influence Estimation: Influence Function Approximation on Large-scale Models

 \subsection{Data Selection for LLM Finetuning}

 We further manifest the effectiveness of \method on data selection tasks for LLM finetuning \citep{pruthi2020estimating,kwon2024datainf,xia2024less,albalak2024survey}.
 Given a downstream task, we aim to select the high-quality and most relevant data points from the training set which yields a better accuracy on the held-out test set.
 Specifically, we fine-tune a pretrained \texttt{Llama2-7B}\footnote{\url{https://huggingface.co/meta-llama/Llama-2-7b-hf}} checkpoint \citep{touvron2023llama} on four reasoning tasks: QASC \citep{allenai:qasc}, HellaSwag \citep{zellers2019hellaswag}, PIQA \citep{Bisk2020} and LogiQA \citep{liu2020logiqa}.
 We consider both sparse (LoRA) and dense finetuning strategies.
 When applying LoRA, we start with a warmup run on the training set for 1 epoch to prevent using gradients from randomly initialized LoRA modules.
 We apply LoRA with rank $r=64$.
 We compute influence scores from \method, \textsc{DataInf}, \textsc{LiSSA} and \textsc{TracIN} and select the top-$k\%$ ($k=5, 20$) datapoints with the lowest (i.e. \emph{largest negative}) scores respectively.
 We continually train the model after warmup run using the selected data points.
 For dense finetuning, we use the gradients from the last transformer block to compute influence scores, which is observed to be the most influential layer within the autoregressive language model architecture \citep{men2024shortgpt}.
+Since the \textsc{EKFAC}~\citep{grosse2023studyinglargelanguagemodel} method only applicable on linear or convolution layers, it is not trivial to apply it on LoRA finetuning experiments.
+Thus, we only compare to \textsc{EKFAC} results with dense finetuning, where the data attribution scores are computed by the linear layers within the last layer of Llama-2-7B model.
 We report the accuracy of the finetuned model evaluated on the held-out test set.
 We include more implementation details in Appendix \ref{apdx:llm-finetune}.
 The model is tuned for $N=5$ (resp. $N=3$ ) epochs on LoRA (resp. dense) finetuning.
-We also compare to training the model on the full dataset for $N=1$ epoch. \paragraph{Results on LoRA finetuning.} According to \autoref{tab:llm-ft-lora}, \method achieves the best performance comparing to other baselines.
-Notably, with $5\%$ finetuning datapoints selected by \method, the reasoning accuracy outperforms the train with the full dataset, which requires $20\times$ data samples and $4\times$ FLOPs.
-With $20\%$ \method-selected data points, \method greatly improves the accuracy by $2.0\%$ above the random selection baseline. \paragraph{Results on dense finetuning.} Although the theoretical analysis in Lemma \ref{lem:gfim} is inspired by LoRA finetuning, we demonstrate that data selection via \method provides substantial benefits for dense fine-tuning as well.
-In this setting, we compute \method influence score according to \autoref{equ:hyperinf} using the gradient from the last transformer block of the language model.
-Specifically, the GFIM is computed as described in Lemma \ref{lem:gfim} and \autoref{equ:gfim2hvp}, where $d$ refers to the larger dimension of the given matrix.
+We also compare to training the model on the full dataset for $N=1$ epoch.